DomiENG/university_of_domi/interview_prep_work.md

 Welcome to Domi!
 ====================

 We're so happy you're interested in joining our team!
 Our mission at Domi is to make housing easy for every student.
-But this cannot be achieved with out amazing people working passionalitely on a mission and problem they believe in.
+But this cannot be achieved without amazing people working passionately on a mission and problem they believe in.

-Before you interview at Domi, we want to make both you and us are on the same page.
+Before you interview at Domi, we want to make sure both you and us are on the same page.
 At Domi, we have a certain way of doing things.
-It is a mix of our internal values mixed with the proved methdoiloes and practices of the best people in the industry.
+It is a mix of our internal values mixed with the proved methodologies and practices of the best people in the industry.

 Great companies are really just collections of great people.
-Therefore, for Domi to bea great company we must build a team or great people.
+Therefore, for Domi to be a great company we must build a team of great people.

 And of course, we hope that one of those great people is you!